tolitius/boot-check/README.md

 ### Other Reporting Options
 Currently boot-check supports following reporting options:
 - boot-check-reporter - to allow hook with custom report generator implementation (described above)
-- report-file-name - a name of file pattern to be used when generating report files
+- report-file-name - a file name pattern to be used when generating report files
 - report-path - a path where report should be written.
 - report-skip-time? - if time factor should be included in file name.
-By default time factor is included but You may want to disable it for example to enable fast refreshing when report opened is in browser.
+By default time factor is included but You may want to disable it for example to enable fast refreshing when report is already opened in the browser.

 ### Report samples
 Take a look at how reports look like.